 The Blue Cash Preferred Card is ideal if you have good credit and spend a lot on the basics: groceries, gas, commuting costs, and streaming services.
 The rewards are as impressively big as they are broad.
 You’ll earn a stellar 6% cash back at U.S. supermarkets (up to a limit) and on streaming services.
 Plus, you’ll get a very respectable 3% cash back at gas stations as well as on taxis, trains, Ubers, parking, tolls, and other transit costs.
-Yes, there’s a $95 annual fee, but it is waived for the first year, and these exceptional earning categories may more than make up for it.
+Yes, there’s a $95 annual fee, but it is waived for the first year, and these exceptional earning categories may make up for it.

 Cap on grocery rewards